puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 Installing
 ----------

-Cloud provisioning can be installed on any Puppet master or node.
+Cloud provisioning can be installed on any puppet master or agent node.

-You will be prompted during the Puppet Enterprise installation to install cloud provisioning.
-Answer 'yes' to ensure it is installed.
+The Puppet Enterprise installer and upgrader ask whether to install cloud provisioning during installation; answer 'yes' to enable cloud provisioning actions on a given node.

-If you're using an answer file to install Puppet Enterprise this capability can be installed by setting the `q_puppet_cloud_install` option to `y`.
+If you're using an answer file to install Puppet Enterprise, this capability can be installed by setting the `q_puppet_cloud_install` option to `y`.

     q_puppet_cloud_install=y

-You can then provision from the command line of any configured Puppet Enterprise Master or agent.